vsavkin/guinness/README.md

 The main idea is to treat the Jasmine syntax as a domain specific language.
 Therefore, the implementation clearly  separates such things as: syntax, semantic model, and execution model.
-Let's quickly look at the benefits this approach provices:
+Let's quickly look at the benefits this approach provides:

 #### The semantic model is separate from the syntax.